Kat (band)

 Kat (stylized as KAT) is a Polish heavy metal band formed in Katowice in 1979.

 The word "kat" means executioner.
-KAT is one of the most important bands in Polish and East European heavy metal overall, and is also mentioned as one of the main precursors of thrash.
+KAT is considered one of the most influential bands in Polish and Central European heavy metal, and is also mentioned as one of the main precursors of thrash.
 KAT's most famous album is "Oddech wymarłych światów" (The Breath of Extinct Worlds), considered an opus of Polish heavy metal.

 The band is best known for tracks "Czas zemsty" (Time of revenge), "Łza dla cieniów minionych" (A tear for the shadows gone) and "Wyrocznia" (Oracle).

 History

 KAT was founded in 1979 by guitarist Piotr Luczyk.
 Firstly he invited drummer Ireneusz Loth to the band, and shortly after, they were joined by bassist Tomasz Jaguś and another guitarist, Ryszard Pisarski.
-They played instrumental music influenced by hard rock bands, mainly Deep Purple, Led Zeppelin, and Black Sabbath.
+They played instrumental music influenced by hard rock bands, mainly Deep Purple, Led Zeppelin, and the heavy metal band, Black Sabbath.
 In 1981, during the first edition of the Silesian Rock festival, the band found a singer, Roman Kostrzewski.
 The line-up was filled out by guitarist Wojciech Mrowiec and in 1984 KAT released the debut single "Noce szatana / Ostatni tabor" (Polish for The Nights of Satan / The Last Train).
 Robert 'Lor' Milewski wrote the lyrics of both songs; since then Kostrzewski became the lyricist, incorporating poetry, Polish folklore, and mysticism.
-The band performed on toured with Hanoi Rocks.
+The band performed on tour with Hanoi Rocks.